Cassper gifts himself gorgeous Mercedes-Benz, fans amazed by pics and videos

 In another article, Briefly News reported that Cassper Nyovest is moving differently since being born again.
 The rapper has been sharing motivational messages on his pages and encouraging fans and followers to do the right thing.

-Award-winning rapper Cassper Nyovest has taken to his X page to open up about his insecurities.
-The star who has been preaching the gospel for a while now, said he used to fight a lot on social media because he wanted people to feel the same pain they caused him.
+The award-winning rapper took to his X page to open up about his insecurities.
+The star, who has been preaching the gospel for a while now, said he used to fight a lot on social media because he wanted people to feel the same pain they caused him.

 Source: Briefly News